-An email to a future guest at a Camden Bed and Breakfast:
+An email to future guests of Camden Maine.

 We really excited to share with you “future home” of “Long Grain”.